Essentials for Paris Packing List BY SEASON

 The first is the Tropicfeel Nest’s everyday adventure backpack.
 This backpack is perfect for carrying all my essentials and has a built-in rain cover.

-The second is the cross-body bags from Horizn studio.
+The second is the cross-body bags from Horizn Studio.
 These bags are not only stylish, but they are also very functional.
 They have a lot of compartments and pockets, which are perfect for organizing all of your belongings.

 In conclusion, there is no right or wrong answer when deciding between a small backpack and a small bag.
 It all depends on your personal preferences and the trip you are taking.

-Paris Packing List: Carry-on or Backpack?
+Where to Pack: Carry-on or Backpack?

 If you plan to bring a carry-on or backpack with you on your trip to Paris, you will want to ensure it meets the size and weight restrictions for air travel.